shariarSultanFahim/Tidder/README.md

 # Tidder

-## Subtitle
-Tidder: A Blogging Platform with User Authentication and Interactivity.
+## Tidder: A Blogging Platform with User Authentication and Interactivity.

 ## Features
 1. **Authentication**: Users can create accounts using Google, GitHub, or email.